ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-how-connect-disconnect-income-document-records.md

 ---
-title: Create Incoming Documents From Documents| Microsoft Docs
+title: Create Incoming Document Records From Docs
-description: You can create records of incoming documents, such as e-invoices, and manage OCR tasks, eCommerce, and document exchange.
+description: You can store external business documents by attaching the document files to the related incoming document records.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP